Korenak/tek-korenak-python2/README.txt

 Once you are done poking around the site you can move on to the pand.py file in pand.py I import my tables back from the MySQL server as pandas dataframes

-shapes of dataframes, merging dataframes, adding a column of colors to datafames, counting the number of times one of those colors appeared.
-Even a command at the end to create a color_count.csv file in the directory!
+Shapes of dataframes, merging dataframes, adding a column of colors to datafames, counting the number of times one of those colors appeared.
- There are some notes lines that attempt to describe what I was doing and my mental process in some of these requests.
+Even a command at the
+end to create a color_count.csv file, grab that csv file, convert it back into a data frame, then load it to the MySQL database!
+Un-needed steps, but it shows that the concept of saving and loading as csv is possible, and even putting things back up into MySQL server after manipulation is doable.
+I love how you can go into the website make a bunch of new or delete a bunch of dogs, and then run pand.py again to see the new results.